Is your Will up to date?

-It is most important to make a will; failing to do so may mean that your money and possessions are not allocated as you would have wished.
+It is most important to make a Will or just as importantly, ensure it’s up to date.
+Failing to do so may mean that your money and possessions are not allocated as you would have wished.

 Whilst a spouse, parents or child can automatically benefit as the Next of Kin (NOK), if an individual dies intestate (without a will), it is risky to assume a person will benefit from the estate just because they were living together, or in a relationship.
 If a Service person wishes a partner to benefit from their estate, they must specifically make provision for them in their will.